 The headless concept allows you to separate the Marketing/Sales driven CX/UX from the Enterprise IT driven back-end business capability.
 Take, for instance, a community platform like Telligent.
 Is was designed with headless in mind.
 In fact, it started its life in Microsoft as a headless Community Server that could provide business capabilities like Forum, Blog, Ideas to any front-end.
 Why should I care from which back-end this is coming?
 I let IT worry about that.
 I just need to design a forum capability into my CX.

-In the B2C world this is becoming rapidly the only way forward.
+In the B2C world where brand experience is key, this is becoming rapidly the only way forward.
 Why?
 Because it ends the turf war and decouples the speed at which we want to design and deliver great CX from the speed at which IT migrates their application landscape: Bottomless Marketing.
 Yes!
 I made that up.